Eligibility Requirements for High-Risk Jobs Insurance

 3.4 Insurer Appetite Constraints

 Even where coverage is technically possible, insurers limit eligibility to protect portfolio balance.
-High-risk exposures may be excluded simply because accepting them would destabilize the insurance pool.
+These limits are defined within insurer risk appetite frameworks, where carriers set system-level boundaries on which occupational exposures can be accepted without destabilizing the insurance pool.

 Most eligibility decisions for high-risk jobs are automated.
 System triggers include: